mozilla/taar-experiment-v3-shield-study/docs/TELEMETRY.md

 * upon discovery pane load (every time, not only the first)
 * upon popup display
 * upon popup discovery pane button click
-* every time the user installs/uninstalls/disables an add-on
+* every time the user installs/uninstalls/disables an add-on (but not when undoing a disabling of an add-on)
 * study shutdown

 ### Attributes